reedwoodruff/molecule_schema/devlog.md

 - FalseBranch
 - Output
 All of them will connect normally to the wider graph.
 TrueBranch/FalseBranch slots just require a single node each of the same type as the Output, and it will poll normally through the data dependencies of the graph.

+## February 27, 2025
+Probably worth adding some explicit description/documentation fields for slots when building schemas